ojilles/jilles.net/_posts/2011-07-11-setting-up-a-new-blog.markdown

 - General
 ---

 In various different forms my blog has survived from way back in 2003 till now.
 In the first couple of months, the blog would only run on my own computer (I didn't have hosting back then).
 Now, I've redone the block in Jekyll so that it is completely statically generated (and pushed into GIT for convenience).

 I've only deleted two articles that basically were going absolutely nowhere.
 Besides that I believe most of the content came across in tact.
 Let me know if you see problems anywhere.

-As for the comments, I have moved those over to Disqus.
-I may even remove them completely as there are only a few of them.
-(If I do, I will leave a static dump somewhere on this site for posterity.)
+As for the comments, I have backed them up and uploaded them to Disqus.
+However, I have not finished the integration back into the blog yet.
+So check back later.

 With that, I intent to write more again as well.
 It's been a long time since I have written anything sensible on any topic.
 The last real articles were